ajdavis/cluster-profile/README.md

 # Conclusion, Further Steps

 To scale a sharded cluster, it helps to understand how operations are distributed: are they scatter-gather, or targeted to one shard?
 Do they run on primaries or secondaries?
 If you set up a cluster and test your queries interactively like we did here, you can see how your cluster behaves in practice.
+When you're designing your schema, shard keys, and read preferences, gaining this understanding early will guide you to scalable solutions.